 Most of PSHE education became statutory for all schools from September 2021.
 This included Relationships Education at key stages 1 and 2, Relationships and Sex Education (RSE) at key stages 3 and 4, and Health Education in both primary and secondary phases.
-We have updated the Programme of Study for PSHE education to support schools to integrate this new statutory content, by key stage, into their broader PSHE programmes.
+Our Lady of Sion School has fully integrated this statutory content across all key stages, ensuring consistency and quality in delivery.
+Monitoring takes place by the Senior Leader: Head of Safeguarding and Pastoral Care, governors review visits and via staff meetings.
 The Department for Education's Statutory Relationships Education, RSE and Health Education guidance sets out what schools must cover.
 This edition of the Programme of Study (updated January 2020) provides a comprehensive programme that integrates, but is not limited to, this statutory content.